 Here's how to get started:

 - From the global navigation menu at the top of Float, select My profile settings and then Integrations.
+(Note: Only people who appear on the Schedule can sync with Google Calendar).

 Individual events are imported from two months before the date you sync and three years after.